-- Dr Ben Caldecott (University of Oxford): “Achieving Alignment in Finance” will explore what climate alignment means for financial institutions, and
+- Dr Ben Caldecott (University of Oxford): “Achieving Alignment in Finance” explores what climate alignment means for financial institutions.

-- Dennis Pamlin (Research Institutes of Sweden): “Transformations Required for 1.5°C Alignment and Global Sustainability” will take a look at the actions necessary to deliver a 1.5°C society.
+- Dennis Pamlin (Research Institutes of Sweden): “Transformations Required for 1.5°C Alignment and Global Sustainability” takes a look at the actions needed to deliver a 1.5°C society.

-*N.B. the Thought Leadership Series is intended to provoke discussion and debate, and reflects the views of the authors and not necessarily those of EIT Climate-KIC, UNEP FI, nor those of the Advisory Panel participants or their organisations.
+*N.B.
+The Thought Leadership Series is intended to provoke discussion and debate.
+It reflects the views of the authors but not necessarily those of EIT Climate-KIC, UNEP FI, or those of the Advisory Panel participants and their organisations.